All Episodes

 They'll have enough discipline to hold their fire on what they really think of all this for a day.

-But you just just be patient out there.
+But just be patient out there.

-It won't it won't be long.
+It won't be long.

-They'll start asking the questions, was anybody tortured.
+They'll start asking the questions, was anybody tortured?

 Were they tortured in any way?